 Over 120,000 British nationals visit Albania every year.
 Most visits are trouble-free.

 From December to February severe weather may cause flooding, particularly in northern Albania.
-Heavy snowfall in mountainous areas can lead to disruption to transport and services.
+See Natural disasters

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.